-Battersea Park is only a few kilometres south of Hyde Park Corner, making it an ideal attraction for anyone visiting central London and looking for a very different green space experience right next to the River Thames.
+Battersea Park is only a few kilometres south of Hyde Park Corner, making it an ideal attraction for anyone visiting central London and looking for a very different green space experience right next to the banks of the River Thames.

 There are lots of things to do in Battersea Park, so it’s definitely one to put on your list when visiting London.